Menu

 Wildlife Experiences

-Chasing Bears across Canada…
+Chasing bears across Canada…

 Chasing bears in Canada was not something we’d imagine we’d need to do on our Canadian road trip.
 But as it turned out, bears can be much more elusive than you might think.
 Or come to expect once you’ve devoured as many travel blogs as I had prior to our trip.